Red (2002 film)

-Red is a 2002 Indian Tamil-language action film directed by Singampuli (under the name Ram Sathya) and produced by S S Chakravarthy.
-The film stars Ajith Kumar and Priya Gill, while Manivannan, Salim Ghouse and Raghuvaran played pivotal roles.
+Red is a 2002 Indian Tamil-language action film directed by Singampuli (under the name Ram Sathya) and produced by S. S. Chakravarthy.
+The film stars Ajith Kumar (in the titular role) and Priya Gill in the lead roles, while Manivannan, Raghuvaran and Salim Ghouse played pivotal roles.
 The film's background score and soundtrack are composed by Deva.

-The film released on 14 January 2002.
-It received mixed reviews from critics and had an average box office performance.
+Red released on 14 January 2002.
+It had an average box office performance.

-Synopsis
+Plot

-Adhi is an orphan-gangster who is well known with his alias name RED, (Revolution, Education, and Development) at the Madurai district of Tamil Nadu who possesses a heart of gold, and when not bashing up mercenaries, he spends his time forcing schools to accept students without donations and taking care of orphans.
+Aathi is an orphan-gangster who is well known with his alias name RED, (Revolution, Education, and Development) at the Madurai district of Tamil Nadu who possesses a heart of gold, and when not bashing up mercenaries, he spends his time forcing schools to accept students without donations and taking care of orphans.
 Srini is his biggest enemy.
 RED falls for Gayathri, the daughter of his friend and confidante Narayanan, and helps her without her knowledge.
 She likes him but wants him to give up his life of violence.
-Meanwhile, reporter Manimegalai for Ananda Vikatan magazine begins to serialize red's life story under the name Aadhi, and it becomes quite the rage among readers and rest forms the plot.
+Meanwhile, reporter Manimegalai for Ananda Vikatan begins to serialise RED's life story under the name Aathi, and it becomes quite the rage among readers and rest forms the plot.